33 Swedish Inventions That Made a Big Impact on the World

 Here’s a video from SKF explaining their bearings:

-The First Color Graphics Display Card (Graphics Card)
+The First Color Graphics Display Card for PCs

-He is thus generally credited as the inventor of the technology used to operate color displays on computers, or in simpler terms: the basis of all computer graphic cards (such as the ones modern-day giants Nvidia and AMD manufactures).
+He is thus generally credited as the inventor of the technology used to operate color displays on computers, or in simpler terms: the basis of all computer graphics cards (such as the ones modern-day giants Nvidia and AMD manufacture).

 His invention has not only been hugely impactful on a global level, it has also produced plenty of intrigue and conflicts.